JeffreyOlmo/LangDrift/README.md

 # 🚀🚀🚀 simple_GRPO 🚀🚀🚀
-A very simple GRPO implement for reproducing r1-like LLM thinking.
+A very simple GRPO implement for testing the ability of GRPO to push models outside the natural language distribution.
 This is a simple open source implementation that utilizes the core loss calculation formula referenced from Hugging Face's trl.
 We make the simplest codebase to support:
 - Save the GPU memory to make a feasible and efficient training.